Feruza-tech/Feruza_Hassen_AXUMxINSA_Challenge/README.md

 Exfiltrated data stored permanently in uploads/ directory.

 This demonstrates a multi-stage real-world exploit, not a single isolated bug.
-📘 Lessons Learned
-- URL allowlists alone are insufficient
-- DNS resolution must be validated after resolution
-- Internal services must enforce authenticatio
-- SVG is a dangerous file format if not sanitized
-- SSRF can escalate into full internal compromise
-- Defense-in-depth is mandatory, not optional

 Each documented vulnerability includes:
 - Technical root cause explanation